open-telemetry/opentelemetry-go-instrumentation/CONTRIBUTING.md

 * It has received at least one qualified approval[^1].

-  For complext or sensitive PRs maintainers may require more than one qualified approval.
+  For complex or sensitive PRs maintainers may require more than one qualified approval.

 * All feedback has been addressed.